hashicorp/terraform-provider-vault/website/docs/r/cert_auth_backend_role.html.md

 * `display_name` - (Optional string: "") The name to display on tokens issued under this role.

 * `ocsp_enabled` (Optional bool: false) - If enabled, validate certificates' revocation status using OCSP.
+Requires Vault version 1.13+.

 * `ocsp_ca_certificates` (Optional string: "") Any additional CA certificates
   needed to verify OCSP responses.
 Provided as base64 encoded PEM data.
+  Requires Vault version 1.13+.

 * `ocsp_servers_override` (Optional array: []): A comma-separated list of OCSP server addresses.
 If unset, the OCSP server is determined from the AuthorityInformationAccess extension on the certificate being inspected.
+  Requires Vault version 1.13+.

 * `ocsp_fail_open` (Optional bool: false) - If true and an OCSP response cannot be fetched or is of an unknown status, the login will proceed as if the certificate has not been revoked.
+  Requires Vault version 1.13+.

 * `ocsp_query_all_servers` (Optional bool: false) - If set to true, rather than accepting the first successful OCSP response, query all servers and consider the certificate valid only if all servers agree.
+  Requires Vault version 1.13+.

 ### Common Token Arguments